 Marketing and customer relationship management are among the “beyond the landlord” functions of port authorities that are gaining momentum.
 The various forms of communication, trade and business development, local community liaison, and customer relationship management are major components of the overall marketing effort.
-A fact-finding report that surveyed port authorities in Europe revealed that 81% of them lead promotion and marketing activities for the ports under their management.
+A fact-finding report that surveyed European port authorities revealed that 81% of them lead promotion and marketing activities for the ports under their management.
 A study of 70 cruise ports in the Mediterranean Sea found that 71.4% of the port authorities are leaders in port marketing.

 Marketing is the process of defining, developing, and delivering value to stakeholders depending on distinctive competencies.
 By adopting a market-driven approach, a port authority provides various marketing solutions for each stakeholder in the port community and beyond.
 Marketing strategies developed by port authorities deal with networks of stakeholders, the members of which are categorized into three groups:

 - Business-related stakeholders (e.g., shipping lines, shippers, terminal operators, logistics and forwarding companies, transport services providers).
 These are market players affecting (and being affected by) Port Authorities’ strategies to pursue their marketing objectives.

 - Societal groups and local communities seeking sustainable port growth in harmony with the territory and its citizens.

 - Institutional stakeholders are involved in meaningful interactions with port authorities on matters linked to several policy issues, legislative interventions, and public interests.